rasatmaja/zephyr-one/README.md

 1. Learn AAA (Authentication, Authorization , Accounting) core concept
 2. Implement Fiber framework
+3. Using goembed on go 1.16 to embed swagger asset into go binary and serve it as HTTP filesystem

 ## License
 This project is licensed under the terms of the **MIT** license.